joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 ##### Create Dev Center

 First, we need to create our [Dev Center](https://learn.microsoft.com/azure/dev-box/concept-dev-box-concepts?WT.mc_id=AZ-MVP-5004796#dev-center "Microsoft Dev Box Preview key concepts").
 A Dev Center, allows us to centrally manage our developer environments and enable development teams with self-service capability.
+Dev Center is used by more than just Microsoft DevBox and can

 > Please confirm what [region](https://azure.microsoft.com/products/dev-box/?WT.mc_id=AZ-MVP-5004796#faq "Frequently asked questions about Microsoft Dev Box") you can deploy Dev Box.
 As this is in Public Preview at the time of writing - only certain regions are supported.